 Some people think that beef fat skincare actually works like botox for them!
 This has been debunked but if you see results to that effect, more power to you!
 But it’s true that there are incredible benefits to using tallow skincare because of how intensely healing and nourishing it is.

+Most skincare is now made using petroleum-derived products, many of which do absolutely nothing for the skin except coat it, if not harm it.
 Tallow has been historically used for millennia and is readily absorbable, suuuper abundant in fat-soluble vitamins and minerals and safe for all skin types.
 However, I would not recommend for active acne flare-ups because of its high oleic acid content!

 It can effectively address skin’s vital needs for skin barrier protection, moisture retention and anti-inflammation thanks to its unique properties and composition.
 Rendered beef fat is: